Have you ever wondered what's all the hype about bidets and the benefits of bidet sprayers?

 Toilet seat bidets are exactly what the name suggests.
 You can replace your current toilet seat with a toilet seat bidet to enjoy the benefits of a bidet without having to get a separate toilet.
 This type of bidet typically features buttons to select your wash settings.
 Depending on the model, you may be able to adjust the spray until it is comfortable for you.
 Some of them also have an internal heating mechanism if you prefer to have warmer water where the sun don't shine.

-A drawback here is that they can be quite pricy, considering that a handheld bidet can be over 10 times less expensive while performing essentially the same task/
+A drawback here is that they can be quite pricy, considering that even the best handheld bidet sprayers can be over 10 times less expensive while performing essentially the same task.

 Like toilet seat bidets, washlet bidets can be added on to your existing toilet.
 Similar to a toilet seat, these bidets have a lid and connect to the water supply.
 Washlets do not always look pretty because they require multiple hookups with exposed connections, but they offer many of the same settings and features as other types of bidets.

-Handheld bidets are a great way to experience the full benefits of a bidet without committing to a major expense.
-Cost-efficient and easy to install, bidet sprayers are compatible with all toilets You do not have to change the plumbing in your bathroom and the compact design of handheld bidets do not take up much space.
+For most, handheld bidets are a great way to experience the full benefits of bidet sprayers without committing to a major expense.
+Cost-efficient and easy to install, handheld bidet toilet sprayers are compatible with all toilets You do not have to change the plumbing in your bathroom and the compact design of handheld bidets do not take up much space.